chzionland/chzionland.github.io/README.md

-# THis Repo is Deprecated
+# THIS REPO IS DEPRECATED!

 _Please contribute to <https://github.com/chzionland/home>_